Pectoralis Major Tears

 The injury is usually very obvious with loss of the contour of the chest wall muscles and loss of the front muscle fold of the armpit.
 There is usually upper arm bruising which appears within 24 hours of the injury.

 This injury causes significant weakness of upper arm function and a cosmetic deformity of the chest wall.
 The only way to address the problem is surgically and surgery needs to be done as soon as possible after the injury.
-Prior to surgery an MRI of the shoulder and chest may be required to make sure that the tear of the Pectoralis Major is at the insertion into the bone and that the tendon is completely torn rather than partially torn.
+Prior to surgery an MRI of the shoulder and chest is required to make sure that the tear of the Pectoralis Major is at the insertion into the bone and that the tendon is completely torn rather than partially torn.
 Rarely the Pectoralis Major can tear in the muscle belly itself, making it surgically irrepairable.
+On occasions, it

 Leaving surgery for longer than 4 weeks can make the outcome less reliable.
 Trying to repair a tear of long standing duration is very difficult and rarely successful.
 On occasions in chronic tears we can supplement the repair with tendons harvested from the leg but again the outcome of this surgery is extremely variable and is better to avoid.